Things to Do in and Around Lake Brienz

 - Surface elevation: 560 meters

 Until the 10th century, Lake Thun and Lake Brienz were one lake.
-After the separation, each became its beauty, and while I wonder what it once looked like, I appreciate having two jaw-dropping lakes.
+After the separation, each became its beauty!
+While I wonder what it once looked like, I appreciate having two jaw-dropping lakes.

 It wears its best color when the sun shines – its turquoise color makes this lake one of the prettiest ever.
-And with about 30 kilometers of shoreline, there are several cute villages and towns nearby that offer fun activities to do.
+With about 30 kilometers of shoreline, there are several cute villages and towns nearby that offer fun activities to do.

 Where to Stay in Lake Brienz

 If you stay in an official accommodation in Interlaken or the area, you will get the Interlaken Guest Card that gives you discounts on certain activities.
 You can also use public transportation in Interlaken and its surroundings for free (usage is limited, though).

 I prefer staying in the area around Lake Thun a bit more.
 But Interlaken is a great place to stay.
 It is central, busy and you get to many attractions easily.

 If you stay around Lake Brienz, my tip is the Grandhotel Giessbach.
 It is closed ruing the wintertime, but if it is open, it is just something unique, and my top tip for two or three nights).

 Most people prefer staying in Interlaken, though, and you can make it your base and then easily explore Lake Brienz and its surroundings.